joy-of-react/project-wordle/README.md

   - (Don't forget, you can use an NPM script to generate the scaffolding for you!)
 - This component should render a `<form>` tag, including a label and a text input.
 - The text input should be controlled by React state.
+- When the form is submitted:
+  - The entered value should be logged to the console (for now).
+  - The input should be reset to an empty string.
 - **The user's input should be converted to ALL UPPERCASE.** No lower-case letters allowed.
 - The input should have a minimum and maximum length of 5.
-- When the form is submitted:
-  - The entered value should be logged to the console (for now)
-  - The input should be reset to an empty string.
+  - **NOTE:** The `minLength` validator is a bit funky; you may wish to use the `pattern` attribute instead.
+This is discussed in more detail on the [Solution page](https://courses.joshwcomeau.com/joy-of-react/project-wordle/06-solution#an-alternative-to-minlength).

 ## Exercise 2: Keeping track of guesses